PomonaCS/Readmes/2) Darwin/darwin.md

 ### `Species`
 This class represents a species, and provides operations for reading in a species description from a file and for working with the programs that each creature executes.
 You must fill in some basic methods, as well as a constructor that reads in the instructions from the .txt files in the **Creatures** folder.
-See **Appendix A - Species Programming** for more on how Creatures should behave based on their species.
+See **Appendix A - Species Programming** for more on how `Creature`s should behave based on their species.

 ### `Creature`
 Objects of this class represent individual creatures, along with operations for creating new creatures and for